Giant deer bone of Einhornhöhle

-The Giant deer bone of Einhornhöhle is a piece of art made in the Middle Paleolithic period by Neanderthals (Homo neanderthalensis).
+The Giant deer bone of Einhornhöhle is a piece of art made in the Middle Paleolithic period by Neanderthals.
 Dated to 51,000 years ago, the piece is the oldest piece of art ever found in Europe.

 It was found in the Einhornhöhle ('unicorn cave') in the Harz Mountains of Germany.

 Location

 The Einhorn Cave near Scharzfeld is considered to be the key site for research into Neanderthals in northern Germany.
-Since 2019, archaeologists from the Lower Saxony State Office for Monument Preservation have been conducting excavations there with the Unicornu fossile society, the operating association of the unicorn cave.
-The Excavations are being conducted in the Jacob Friesen passage, in which hundreds of Neanderthal stone artifacts were already recovered during the 1980s.
+Since 2019, archaeologists from the Lower Saxony State Office for Monument Preservation have been conducting excavations there with the Unicornu fossile society, the operating association of the Unicorn cave.
+The excavations are being conducted in the Jacob Friesen passage, in which hundreds of Neanderthal stone artifacts had already been recovered during the 1980s.
 This passage leads to a buried cave entrance, which is also being excavated.
 Its entrance portal collapsed about 10,000 years ago.
 Protected under the collapse of the ceiling made of stone and earth material, the bone artefact lay in a well-preserved Neanderthal cultural layer amidst the remains of hunting prey.
-The engraved bone was dated to be around 51,000 years old, making it the oldest piece of art ever found in Europe.
+The engraved bone was dated to around 51,000 years old, making it the oldest piece of art ever found in Europe.